 Eat a healthy diet.
-Limit your consumption of sodium (salt) to less than 2,000 milligrams (2 grams) each day.
+Limit your sodium to less than 1,500 milligrams each day.
 Eat foods high in fiber and potassium.
-Limit foods high in fat, cholesterol, and sugar.
-Reduce total daily intake of calories to lose weight if necessary.
+Limit foods high in saturated fat, cholesterol, and sugar.
+If you need to drop some weight, limit how many calories you take in.

-Exercise regularly.
-A regular cardiovascular exercise program, prescribed by your doctor, will improve symptoms and strength and make you feel better.
-It may also decrease heart failure progression.
+regularly.
+A regular exercise program, prescribed by your doctor, will improve symptoms and strength and make you feel better.
+It may also slow your heart failure.

 Don't overdo it.
 Plan your activities and include rest periods during the day.

 Prevent respiratory infections.
 Ask your doctor about flu and pneumonia vaccines.

 Take your medications as prescribed.
 Do not stop taking them without first asking your doctor.

 Get emotional or psychological support, if needed.
 Heart failure can be hard on your whole family.
 If you have questions, ask your doctor or nurse.
 If you need emotional support, social workers, psychologists, clergy, and heart failure support groups are a phone call away.
 Ask your doctor or nurse to point you in the right direction.